Family Life

 Below are the basics and quick facts about Singapore!

-• Other Languages Spoken: Singlish (Singapore English), English, Tamil, Mandarin
+• Other Languages Spoken: Singlish (Singapore English) and Chinese dialects

 • Safe Drinking Water: You can drink straight from the tap.

-• WiFi and Connectivity: Sim cards can be purchased from different telecommunications booths at the airport if you want to get one upon arrival.
+• WiFi and Connectivity: SIM cards can be purchased from different telecommunications booths at the airport if you want to get one upon arrival.
+E-SIMs are also available.

 KEY CONTACT NUMBERS IN SINGAPORE: